Get started

 While Fire Opal's techology is inherently backend agnostic, in this tutorial we will run the circuit on an IBM Quantum backend device.

 Note: IBM Quantum offers public access to some of their quantum computers.
-However, queue times for public systems can be long, which will cause delays in the execution steps of the demo (Step 5 and Step 7).
+However, queue times for public systems can be long, which will cause delays in the execution steps of this guide (steps 5 and 7).
+These delays are extraneous to Fire Opal.

 Demo: Running the Bernstein–Vazirani algorithm with Fire Opal

 We'll use Fire Opal to run a Bernstein–Vazirani circuit.
 This algorithm is broadly used to find a string from the outputs of a black box function, though this information is not necessary for the sake of running this example.
-In this demo, we will simply demonstrate how Fire Opal can increase the likelihood of algorithmic success, by a degree of more than 25-fold for this algorithm.

 1. Define helper functions

-: draws our QASM circuitplot_bv_results
+• draw_circuit: draws our QASM circuit

-: plots the results of our experiments
+• plot_bv_results: plots the results of our experiments

 shot_count = 2048